RAVING-Informatics/EHDN/README.md

 ### Download Reference Sequence

 To compute STR profiles, you need the human reference genome that was used to generate the BAM/CRAM files.
-BAM/CRAM files we use were aligned to `Homo_sapiens_assembly38.fasta` (index = `Homo_sapiens_assembly38.fasta.fai`).
-This is available online within the [GATK Resource Bundle](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/)or on the IRDS.
+Our BAM/CRAM files we use were aligned to `Homo_sapiens_assembly38.fasta` (index = `Homo_sapiens_assembly38.fasta.fai`).
+This is available online within the [GATK Resource Bundle](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) or on the IRDS.
 Do not use BAM/CRAM files that were not aligned to this reference; the STR profiles will compute, but the pipeline will fail if you try to merge the STR profiles, and an error like that below will appear.`[error] Invalid contig name KN707896.1`

 ### Download Polaris Control Dataset